Gift Recognition

 We are profoundly grateful for the donations of time, talent, and treasure from our alumni and friends.

-Without your unwavering support, the College would simply not be able to deliver upon the mission of providing a first rate legal education to its students.
+Without your unwavering support, the College would simply not be able to deliver upon the mission of providing a first-rate legal education to its students.
 Listed below are all of our current named scholarships and awards, endowed professorships, endowed fellowships, and endowed lectures.

-• Named Scholarships & Awards
+Named Scholarships and Awards

 73 Scholars Endowed Scholarship